oneeve8/kobble-data/content/feamber.md

 This is a limited realm of existence.

 It has boundaries, set limits, it is defined by a mind or consciousness.
+Ordered and formed by an

 Who is this Divine Intelligence?
 Many people have different ideas of who or what this consciousness is.
-There are many dif
+There are many different religions.

 Maybe there are *worlds* or *realms* or *heavens* beyond our realm.